Who are the Mental Health Ambassadors?

 - Collaborate to develop social media content related to coping skills and community resources

-- Promote University Health Services programs and activities to the UofSC community
+- Promote Student Health Services programs and activities to the UofSC community

 - Attend meetings (weekly)